Urania (journal): History

-It was privately published by D. R. Mitra, Manoranjan Press, Bombay.
+The journal was printed privately by D. R. Mitra at the Manoranjan Press in Bombay.
+It was not sold publicly.
+A distributors' note at the end of each issue stated that "Urania is not published, nor offered to the public, but [...] can be had by friends."
+Alison Oram states that the editors developed an informal network of readers and asked supporters to add their names to a register.

-The journal remained private throughout its 24-year history; a distributors' note at the end of each issue stated that "Urania is not published, nor offered to the public, but […] can be had by friends."
-Urania's editors deliberately built an informal network of supporters and sympathisers, encouraging readers to submit their names to a register.
-The journal claimed a circulation of around 250 and was distributed free of charge.
-University college libraries in Oxford, Cambridge and the United States stocked Urania, although some Oxford women's colleges banned the publication.
+Urania reported a circulation of about 250 and was distributed without charge.
+It was held by university college libraries in Oxford, Cambridge and the United States, although some Oxford women's colleges banned it.

 Content

-Amongst other content, the journal published articles about feminist movements around the world and compiled information about successful gender-reassignment surgeries.
+The journal printed material on feminist movements in different countries and collected reports on gender-affirming surgeries.

-Legacy
+Digitisation

-The Women's Library at the London School of Economics digitised the run of Urania from 1919 to 1940 and published it online in 2023.
+The Women's Library at the London School of Economics digitised issues of Urania from 1919 to 1940 and made them available through the LSE Digital Library in 2023.